Architecture in Fort Wayne

 In Fort Wayne, you can find private homes designed by Frank Lloyd Wright, Michael Graves, Eero Saarinen and Louis Kahn.

-And two of our greatest jewels are on display this summer:
+And two of our greatest jewels are on display:

 A secluded seminary campus designed by Eero Saarinen, and